How to Use LinkedIn to Grow Your Practice

 Grow Your Private Practice with LinkedInLooking for a new way to grow your private therapy practice?
 Have you considered LinkedIn?
 If you think LinkedIn is only for posting your resume, you’re missing out on a powerful way to build your referral network.
 With over 400 million users and counting, LinkedIn is a rich source of referrals, and should definitely be a part of your growth strategy.
 Let’s discuss how you can optimize your time spent on LinkedIn and build your private practice in the process:

+What is LinkedIn?LinkedIn is a social media network.
+It’s akin to other social platforms because you can share updates and follow others, however, LinkedIn is strictly for professional use.
+Even though you’ll find many of the same people on LinkedIn that you may follow on other social networks, the interactions here are business-centric.
+There are no photos of recent vacations to Cancun and certainly no relationship status updates.
+On LinkedIn, it’s all about showcasing your work history, making industry-related updates, jumping on business opportunities, and networking.
 While you can use other social platforms for business purposes, it can be difficult to cut through the noise of personal updates.
 However, on LinkedIn, everyone is there for the purpose of making professional connections, so it’s easier to navigate the social landscape on this platform and find networking opportunities.

 How to Maximize Your Time Spent on LinkedIn